Belinda Johnson

 Research interests

-Belinda is a researcher in disability studies and creative practice at the Social Equity Research Centre.
+Belinda is an exprienced researcher in disability and creative practice at the RMIT Social Equity Research Centre.
 Her research interests explore intersections of social change, bodies, places, emotions and creative practice, with a specific interest in disability and Down syndrome.
-Belinda's further scholarly interests include: carer experience; fashion discourses; women and work; and precarity.
+Belinda's further scholarly interests include: experiences of families with disability; fashion discourses; women and work; and precarity.

 Belinda is widely published internationally in scholarly books and journals.
 Drawing from critical disability studies, new materialism and posthuman feminism, she is curious about the valuable insights gleaned from less-considered lives.
 Her concerns often return to the politics of everyday and creative actions.